evripidispar/Blockchain-Nanodegree-Udacity-Term1/Project_3_RESTful_Web_API/README.md

 node server.js
 ```

-Use Postman or a simple CURL on the terminal to send the requests to the base url http://localhost:8000 with one of the below supported endpoints:
+Use Postman or a simple CURL on the terminal to send the requests.
+Supported endpoints:

 ### GET endpoint
-**Fetch block at a particular blockheight**
+Fetch block at a particular blockheight
 ```
 http://localhost:<PORT>/block/blockheight
 ```